What is sepsis?

 - Severe burns

-- Conditions that affect the immune system
+- Other conditions that affect the immune system

 Careful treatment of these health conditions may help reduce the risk of sepsis.